-- A person isn’t defined by their disability.
+- Generally, a person isn’t defined by their disability.
 Try not to make them feel like that is the most important thing about them.

 - “A person who has a disability” rather than “a disabled person.”
 Or, “someone living with [disability or medical condition].”
 For example, “A person with epilepsy” not “an epileptic person.”

 - “A person who uses a wheelchair,” not “a wheelchair-bound person.”

 - Use the phrase “autistic people” rather than “people with autism” or “people that have autism.”
 Saying people “have” autism can make it sound like it’s a bad thing.

 - Avoid words that have negative connotations towards people who have a mental or physical disability — words like handicapped, afflicted, stricken, suffers from, victim, retarded, invalid, crazy, insane, etc.

 - If someone has an almost complete or total loss of vision, refer to them as blind or visually impaired.